 2. The affordable online education industry is profitable

 Udemy, an online education startup based in San Francisco, has proven that providing affordable online education can be very profitable.
 Udemy provides a platform for professionals to create and take classes.
 The classes offered on Udemy generally cost between $10 and $100.
-Despite the low-cost of Udemy’s courses, many of the instructors who regularly teach classes on the site are making six figure incomes.
+Despite the low-cost of Udemy’s courses, many of the instructors who regularly teach classes on the site are making six-figure incomes.
 If Udemy’s instructors make that much money, it’s pretty obvious that Udemy itself is raking in a whole lot of dough.
-Other organizations will figure out that they can make a lot of money providing inexpensive courses.
+Other organizations will figure out that they can make a lot of money by providing inexpensive courses.

 3. People will stop paying so much for their education